PCDMZ-DEV/Sleek/README.md

 ## Developer Notes

 * GitHub will provide syntax highlighting for the C-Sharp language if you use cs as the code block identifier
-* You can change the initial value for autoincremented columns with the following code block in your Migration script
+* You can change the initial value for autoincremented columns by adding the following code to your Migration script

 ```cs
 migrationBuilder.Sql("DBCC CHECKIDENT ('Activity', RESEED, 10000);");